JuliaGraphics/Luxor.jl/docs/src/explanation/pathspolygons.md

 ## Path objects

 Sometimes it's useful to be able to store a path, rather than just construct it on the drawing.
-It would also be useful to draw it later, under different circumstances, and perhaps more than once.
+It might also be useful to draw it later, under different circumstances, and perhaps more than once.
 To do this, you can use the `storepath()` and `drawpath()` functions.